 Market players said the Street would monitor the 2018-19 guidance during the announcements of March-quarter financials.

 Analysts expect acceleration in growth this financial year.
 “The revenue growth rate for the industry is likely to be between 7 per cent and 9 per cent, while the Street will be content with 6-8 per cent guidance by Infosys,” an analyst said.
 Recent underperformance and attractive valuations were other factors responsible for Thursday’s rally.

+The valuation for the IT sector is at a 3 per cent discount to the benchmark Nifty.
 Historically, the sector has traded at a premium of 18 per cent, according to HDFC Securities.
 “Valuations will be supported by the strength of its balance sheet, strong cash generation and efficient capital allocation,” the brokerage said.